 --Chris Arnott, Hartford Courant

-ELIZABETH WILLIAMSON has worked on Broadway, off-Broadway, in London’s West End and around the country.
-An artistic producer, dramaturg, and director, she also has over a decade’s artistic leadership and producing experience at major regional theatres.
+ELIZABETH WILLIAMSON has worked on Broadway, off-Broadway, in London’s West End, around the country, and internationally.
+A director, dramaturg, and adaptor, she also has over a decade’s artistic leadership and producing experience at major regional theatres.